shinisoba/perio-dont-titis/README.md

 # perio-dont-titis
-Classification of teeth as healthy or periodontitis from linear measurements from bitewing X-rays
+# Peridontitis Classification using linear measurements from bitewing X-rays

+One Paragraph of the project description

+## Getting Started